 Intern’s responsibilities include: Committing to the internship for the full duration, a minimum of 8 weeks; Fulfilling the obligations of the internship to the best of their ability; Completing all internship-related requirements before, during, and after the internship; Completing a post-internship evaluation and feedback on the internship and internship program.

-The main deliverable for the internship would be the intern’s final report in the form of a power point presentation and an oral presentation with IBER Directors and their supervisors.
+The main deliverable for the internship would be the intern’s final report presented to IBER Directors and their supervisors.
 This will be arranged at the end of their internship.

 Internship Details